 From the perspective of the organization

 Productive communication can enhance the relationship among the parties of the organization.
 Without effective communication, a company will not establish the rules and regulations to achieve the organizational objectives.
-Good communication with the employees makes them productive at work and makes it easier for them to discuss their problems in the workplace.
-An ideal communication through media can clearly promote a company and creates reputation and popularity amongst society.
+Good communication with the employees makes them productive at work and makes it easier to discuss their workplace problems.
+An ideal communication through media can promote a company and creates reputation and popularity amongst society.
 Offering after-sales services, follow-ups, and listening to their feedback helps to build brand loyalty.
-Investment is the lifeblood of any organization; through successful communication, business managers can collect funds from various external sources.
+Investment is the lifeblood of any organization; business managers can collect funds from various external sources through successful communication.
 Effective communication can wipe off misunderstandings among the concerned parties by tactfully conveying the organizational terms and conditions.
-Effective employee communication can help them to understand the changes going through the organization and help them to align with them, which will eventually cut off any confusion.
+Effective employee communication can help them understand the changes going through the organization and help them align with them, which will eventually cut off any confusion.

 Role of managing communication